 Canvas App Performance: 10 Patterns That Actually Make a Difference

-I have spent years profiling slow canvas apps, and the truth is that 80% of performance problems come from the same 10 mistakes.
+I have spent years profiling slow canvas apps, and the truth is smaller than the top-ten lists suggest: 80% of performance problems come from the same 10 mistakes.
 Fix these, and your app goes from painful to snappy.
 Here are the patterns that actually move the needle, with concrete before/after examples.

 Why Canvas Apps Get Slow